winnpixie/glawt/README.md

 # glAWT

-OpenGL (primarily 1.x / 2.x) loosely emulated using Java AWT.
+OpenGL loosely implemented to be used with Java's Abstract Window Toolkit (AWT).

 ## How to use